Hackers target real estate deals, with devastating impact | Malay Mail

-WASHINGTON, Sept 23 — James and Candace Butcher were ready to finalise the purchase of their dream retirement home, and at closing time wired US$272,000 from their bank following instructions they received by email.
+WASHINGTON, Sept 24 ― James and Candace Butcher were ready to finalise the purchase of their dream retirement home, and at closing time wired US$272,000 (RM1.12 million) from their bank following instructions they received by email.

 Within hours, the money had vanished.